Techies-Product/newsite/_posts/2019-12-01-Basic-Operators-In-Python.md

 isTutorial: true
 tags: [featured]
 ---
-In this tutorial, we will learn input function of the python function **Types of Operators**
+In this tutorial, we will learn input function of the python function.
+**Types of Operators**
 Arithmetic Operators
 Comparison (Relational) Operators